ruppi86/oflm/ContemplativeAI/ContemplativeAI_Full_Essay.md

 ### **Ecological Intelligence Networks**

-The OFLMBridge demonstrates that artificial intelligence can understand **technical systems as living networks within bioregional contexts**.
+The oflm_bridge demonstrates that artificial intelligence can understand **technical systems as living networks within bioregional contexts**.
 This opens possibilities for:

 - **Infrastructure as ecosystem** rather than machine
 - **Networks that breathe** with seasonal rhythms